thesfinox/frg-signal-detection/README.md

 ### Computation of the Functional Renormalization Group Equations in Local Potential Approximation

-The file `frg_equations_lpa.py` can be used to compute the functional renormalization group equations in the Local Potential Approximation (LPA):
+The file `frg_equations_lpa.py` can be used to compute the functional renormalization group equations in the Local Potential Approximation (LPA) with an expansion around a non trivial vacuum:

 ```bash
 ./scripts/frg_equations_lpa.py \